 Finding the best cable company isn’t always easy.
 Depending on where you live, several options might be available.
-However, the best Cox deals typically require a contract of 12 months, which is a big commitment if you’re not familiar with the company.
+However, the best Cox deals and promotional prices typically require a contract of 12 months, which is a big commitment if you’re not familiar with the company.

 Cox offers fast Internet speeds, extensive TV packages, and a wide range of money-saving bundles.
 However, they also have limited coverage areas and a reputation for less-than-stellar customer service.

 Is Cox Cable the best cable Internet provider for your home or business?
-Your complete guide to their services and prices, including an impartial review of the pros and cons, starts right now:
+Your complete guide to their Cox TV prices and services, including an impartial review of the pros and cons, starts right now:

 What is COX Communications?

 Cox Communications, more commonly known as Cox Cable, is the third-largest cable internet company in the country.
 They have 6.2 million total internet customers across three categories:

 - 2.9 million digital cable subscribers